 After the transfer has been heat pressed, you need to carefully remove the transfer paper for revealing the finished product.

-Finish the sublimation heat resing project
+Finish the sublimation heat pressing project

 When you have successfully applied the heat and pressure to the transfer, it is time to finish the heat pressing.
 It includes the three steps below.